Volume 7, Library

-When the library operates as a Study Hall, patrons are welcome to come and utilize the library as a study space, but no services will be available or rendered.
-The library remains staffed for safety and security reasons, but all circulation functions are suspended (no items, including reserve items, may be checked in or out, renewed, etc).
-In addition, all computer labs and the copy room are closed so that printing, copying, or use of library computers is not available during this time.
+When the Library operates as a Study Hall, patrons are welcome to come and utilize the Library as a study space, but no services will be available or rendered.
+The Library remains staffed for safety and security reasons, but all circulation functions are suspended (no items, including reserve items, may be checked in or out, renewed, etc.).
+In addition, the computer lab is closed so that printing, copying, or use of Library computers is not available during this time.

 Copyright 2005 - 2017, Touro University, All Rights Reserved.